Transaction Limits

 Query limits

-Once default transaction limits have been defined, Platforms can fetch the limits using the GET /participants/{participant_code}/limits endpoint.
+Once default transaction limits have been defined, Platforms can fetch the limits using the GET /participant/{participant_code}/limits endpoint.
 Platforms should use this endpoint to ensure limits displayed on their UI are aligned with limits set with zerohash.

 - where